Learning Safety Constraints from Demonstrations with Unknown Rewards: Convex Constraint Learning for Reinforcement Learning ( )

-We are now ready to introduce the \AlgNameShort algorithm.
-We construct the full algorithm step-by-step: (1) we introduce the key idea of using convexity to construct provably conservative safe set (\Cref{sec:safe_set}); (2) we establish convergence results under (approximately) optimal demonstrations (\Cref{sec:convergence}); (3) we introduce several approaches for using estimated feature expectations (\Cref{sec:estimating_feature_expectations}); and, (4), we discuss practical considerations for implementing \AlgNameShort (\Cref{sec:implementation}).
+In this section, we (1) introduce the key idea of using convexity to construct provably conservative safe set and the inferred CMDP (\Cref{sec:safe_set}); (2) establish convergence results under (approximately) optimal demonstrations (\Cref{sec:convergence}); (3) introduce several approaches for using estimated feature expectations (\Cref{sec:estimating_feature_expectations}); and, (4) discuss practical considerations when implementing \AlgNameShort (\Cref{sec:implementation}).

-Importantly, when constructing the conservative safe set, we only require access to safe demonstrations.
-For convergence, we make certain optimality assumptions, either exact optimality or Boltzmann-rationality. \Cref{app:proofs} contains all omitted proofs.
+Importantly, to construct the conservative safe set, we only require safe demonstrations.
+For convergence, we make certain optimality assumptions on the demonstrations, either exact optimality or Boltzmann-rationality. \Cref{app:proofs} contains all omitted proofs.